 - Flashlight with extra batteries and/or headlamp

-- T-shirts & shorts/Change of clothes while on trip made with quick-dry fabric works best!
+- T-shirts, shorts, and change of clothes while on trip made with quick-dry fabric works best!

-- For spring and fall nights: Thermal base layers, preferably made of Merino wool.
+- For spring and fall nights: thermals/base layers, preferably made of Merino wool.
 We like Smartwool’s 250 midweights or Woolx’s heavyweights.

 - Insect repellent, especially for July trips